 26.5.4.1 General

 TGbe editor: Please make the following changes in the 10th paragraph in subclause 26.5.4.1

-NOTE 4—For a non-AP STA with dot11MultiBSSIDImplemented equal to true, associating with a different AP includes associating with an AP corresponding to a different BSSID in the same multiple BSSID set.
+NOTE 4—For a non-AP STA with dot11MultiBSSIDImplemented equal to true, associating with a different AP includes associating with an AP corresponding to a different BSSID in the same multiple BSSID set. (#12064) For a non-AP STA affiliated with a non-AP MLD, associating with a different AP includes associating by the non-AP MLD to a different AP MLD.

 26.5.4.3 Transmission procedure for UORA